uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/refactor-build.rst

     - link with uobjcoll library to get existing hello_world resolved correctly
     - prep install and/or package manager
     - package installer should check for uberspark dependency on the platform and instruct user accordingly
+    - describe legacy code build system bridge when we have that ready